ulf-rodened/remarkable-basil/content/features.md

         title: Build your own APIs
       - content: >-
-          Connect to existing AI services for sentiment analysis, text to speech, object detection or your own custom models and make them available from a javascript application frontend.
+          Connect to existing AI services for sentiment analysis, text to speech, object detection or your own custom models using python or javascript and make them available from a javascript application frontend.
         image: /images/ML.png
         title: Setup a frontend for a machine learning model
       - content: >-